andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 Asides aside, why is this relevant?
 Well, Gelfand is drawing our attention to the fact that when factoring a polynomial, it helps to see when it has a zero value.
 But why is that useful?
 Because as we've seen more than once before, if you have a single factor of zero, then the outcome of everything will be zero and this then gives us one of our factors.
 Let's try it and see what happens.
 But we'll pull out the tricks explicitly just before we move to that.

 ## Tricks Arising
-### When Factoring Find a Simple Case
+### When Factoring, Find a Simple Case
 We got here by trying to see the wood for the trees, and as in many other circumstances on our journey, finding a simple case of something frequently helps, just like it did above.

-### When Factoring Look for a Zero Result
+### When Factoring, Look for a Zero Result
 The prime example of "a simple case" is when our result is zero.
 If you can find this, you have one of your factors pre-rolled.
+(N.b. a "factor" can be an expression rather than a number, e.g. $(x - 1)$)

 ## Gelfand Problem 113
 We start with this